locationtech/geomesa/docs/user/trino/security.rst

 ----------------

 Tables may carry a per-row visibility expression in a ``visibilities`` (FSDS-compatible) or ``__vis__`` column; NULL/empty rows are unrestricted.
-When any ``geomesa.security.*`` parameter is configured on the data store connection, the data store builds an ``AuthorizationsProvider`` (geomesa-security SPI) and ANDs an ``is_visible`` UDF predicate into every read, count, and bounds query so that filtering runs inside Trino workers and counts stay correct.
+For any table with a visibility column, the data store builds an ``AuthorizationsProvider`` (geomesa-security SPI) and ANDs an ``is_visible`` UDF predicate into every read, count, and bounds query so that filtering runs inside Trino workers and counts stay correct.
+Enforcement is **fail-closed**: with no ``geomesa.security.*`` parameters configured, the provider grants no authorizations and only unrestricted rows are returned.
 A client-side predicate re-checks rehydrated visibility as defense-in-depth.

 .. list-table::
     :header-rows: 1